ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 sudo vi install.sh
 ```

-* Paste the script shown below into the file:
+* Paste the script shown below into the file then save and exit the file:

 ```sh
 #!/bin/bash